 Computer Science

 Who’s responsible for designing software, improving AI, and enhancing computer performance?
 You guessed it: computer scientists.
 If you study computer science, you can expect to learn all of that and more as you gain hands-on experience with building and designing computer systems.
 You’ll be on the cutting edge of problem-solving technology by using computers and algorithms to create new solutions in all kinds of fields.
-It’s also worth noting that the admit rate to the computer science major at UIUC is roughly 7%.
+It’s also worth noting that the admit rate to the computer science major at Illinois is roughly 7%.
 That’s not to say you shouldn’t apply—just know it’s a highly competitive program!

 What Careers Can You Expect From a Computer Science Degree?